 Healthcare claims present challenges to the applied econometrician.
 Claims costs typically exhibit a large number of zero values (high zero mass), extreme skewness, and heteroskedasticity.
 Below is a histogram depicting the distributional properties typical of claims data.

 The literature (see references below) addresses a number of approaches (i.e. log models, GLM, and two part models) often used for modeling claims data.
-However, after spending significant time over the years combing through the literature one can be left with a lot of unanswered questions, or several seemingly plausible answers to the same question.
-It can be confusing.
+However, without proper context the literature can leave one with a lot of unanswered questions, or several seemingly plausible answers to the same question.

 The department of Veteran's Affairs runs a series of healthcare econometrics cyberseminars covering these topics.
-Particularly, they have two videos lectures devoted to modeling healthcare costs as a dependent variable.
+Particularly, they have two video lectures devoted to modeling healthcare costs as a dependent variable.

 Principles discussed include: